mirai-engineering/CAI-CryptoPredictiveAI/README.md

 - LLMs

 ### Quick Set-Up
-I've decided to work in all my projects with `uv` from now on, as its versatility, ease of use and cleaninless are the best I've seen so far.
+From now on I've decided to work in all my projects using `uv` for package management, as its versatility, ease of use and cleaninless are the best I've seen so far.
 Just take a look at https://docs.astral.sh/uv/.

 Before moving forward, take a look at the `pyproject.toml` file in the root of this repo.
 It is linked to the python packages of all services, which allows a clean and modular management of python libraries, crucial for proper service containarization with Docker.